biocorecrg/master_of_pores/docs/tutorial.rst

 Demultiplexing
 ======================
 You can turn on the **demultiplexing** just by indicating the tool: dorado for DNA or seqtagger for RNA.
 Seqtagger requires an NVIDIA GPU.
-For testing purposes, we can turn on dorado's demultiplexing and specifying in the corresponding command line
+For testing purposes, we can turn on dorado's demultiplexing and specify the sequencing kit in the corresponding command line.
+We should also add --no-trim or in some cases we could generate an error.

 .. code-block:: yaml
    :emphasize-lines: 7,17